cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Ideas
  - Auto-validate all html output?
- - An app panel to generate smaller parts for dev debug
  - Animate changes on the Lists when filtered
  - Look at deployment options - self contained? msix? automated?
  - Watch https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ - the source generators look like they could be quite interesting for INPC and HasChanges